Pixel-Services/TOS/tos.md

 You agree to use the services provided by Pixel-Services.com in compliance with the laws of Germany and the laws of the country where you chose to host your service.
 Any violation of these laws may result in the suspension or termination of your account.

 ### Mojang EULA
-By purchasing a Minecraft Service, you agree to Mojang's End User License Agreement. (https://aka.ms/mc-eula)
+By purchasing a Minecraft service, you agree to Mojang's End User License Agreement. (https://aka.ms/mc-eula)

-If your Service is found to be in violation of Mojang's EULA, the Service may be suspended until the violating content is removed from the Service.
+If your service is found to be in violation of Mojang's EULA, the service may be suspended until the violating content is removed from the service.

 ### Fair Use
 Some services provided by Pixel Services, including but not limited to MySQL databases, are subject to fair use policies.
 While we do not impose hard limits on the amount of resources you can use, we reserve the right to suspend or terminate your account if we determine that your usage is excessive or abusive.